boldsystems-central/BOLDconnectR/README.md

 (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).
 More details on how to install the *Suggested packages* are provided below.

+## Checking the R version and installed packages on the system

+R version can be checked quickly by running the `R.version` command in your console.

+All the installed packages with their respective versions can be checked using the `installed.packages()` function.

 ## Installation

 The package can be installed using `devtools::install_github` function